 If you can’t get copies of the utility bills, consider calling local utility companies to ask for area estimates, including seasonal spikes.

-An agent will likely know what the homeowners association (HOA) fees are for the property, but a seller will have more insight.
+An agent will likely know the homeowners association (HOA) fees for a property, but the seller will have more insight.

 A seller can tell you if they think the fees are worth it.
 They can tell you if the fees have gone up since they moved in (and by how much).
 They can share if there were any assessments (extra money charged to homeowners for one-time repairs) and what they were for.